vmlopezr/modular-ws2812-display-esp32/README.md

 **NOTE:** The Power MOSFET used in the demo above is one that was available at hand (originally used for small DC motors).
 It is rated for up to an output current of 1.5 A which is overkill for the data signal in this use case.

+**WARNING:** When working with power supplies and electrical wiring, it is important to follow the safety instructions and precautions provided by the supply.

 The following are other alternatives for the data signal:

 - Using the GPIO directly with the Data In.
 (The output is at the minimum limit for the Data In voltage)